pkuzengqi/pkuzengqi.github.io/index.md

 Greetings!
 My name is Qi Zeng (曾琪).

 I am a Ph.D. candidate in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
-My focus of research area is Natural Language Processing (NLP), especially **Knowledge-aware Document-level Language Understanding**.
+My focus of research area is Natural Language Processing (NLP), especially **Document-level Language Understanding**.
 My research aim is building robust models that can automatically understand and learn from large-scale texts of various domains.

 - Efficient Transformers for Long Sequence Processing
 - Consistent Document-level Event Extraction and Representation
-- Knowledge-aware Long Document Summarization
+- Knowledge-aware Document Summarization

+If you are interested in research collaboration feel free to contact me at **qizeng2 [AT] illinois [DOT] edu**.

 I work hard so my cats [Peanut Butter and Honey Butter](cat.md) can have a better life.